 - Etc. Etc. Etc. (seriously- give me any educational philosophy and I’ll find something I love from it!)

 See my problem?
 I didn’t feel like I could be in a monogamous relationship with just one of the methods!
 I wanted them all!
 I even started to feel discouraged – like I was failing step one of homeschooling.
+I had the thought in the back of my head – would taking an early years education course give me a proper, standard method to follow for my preschooler?
+Would formal education be a route to consider?
 But then I looked back and realized now much I loved what we were already doing- learning in a way that was fun for both me and my kids!
 We mixed a little of each approach as it felt right for us and came out with our own method- one that suits my son’s interests AND my teaching style.
 I decided to rebel against sticking to one educational ideology.
 I choose to be eclectic.

 Eclectic Homeschooling- What it means and How it Looks